elsa-workflows/elsa-website/docs/quickstarts/quickstarts-aspnetcore-server-api-endpoints.md

 ---
 id: quickstarts-aspnetcore-server-api-endpoints
-title: ASP.NET Core Host with Elsa API Endpoints
+title: ASP.NET Core Server with Elsa API Endpoints
-sidebar_label: Elsa API Endpoints
+sidebar_label: Elsa Server
 ---

 In this quickstart, we will take a look at a minimum ASP.NET Core application that exposes Elsa API Endpoints and setup a persistence provider.